SetProtocol/STIPS/STIPS/STIP-009.md

 ### Single-user vs. Mutli-user Manager Contracts

-Single-user manager contracts would be deployed once per Set Token by a manager factory contract, while a multi-user manager contract would be deployed once overall and could subsequently be used by all Set Tokens.
-Single-user manager contracts maintain separation between Set Tokens at the contract level but require individual deployments for each Set Token.
-A multi-user manager contract requires only one deployment but has functionality across many Set Tokens, which may open up attack vectors.
+Single-user manager contracts would be deployed once per SetToken by a manager factory contract, while a multi-user manager contract would be deployed once overall and could subsequently be used by all SetTokens.
+Single-user manager contracts maintain separation between SetTokens at the contract level but require individual deployments for each SetToken.
+A multi-user manager contract requires only one deployment but has functionality across many SetTokens, which may open up attack vectors.

 ### Modular vs. Monolithic Manager Contracts